-Need help with an eviction in Southern California?
+Need help with an eviction in Los Angeles or San Francisco?
 Contact the Law Office of David Piotrowski today.
 Start the process of removing your bad tenant.

 Read Attorney Piotrowski’s landlord book: “California Landlord Best Practices and Eviction Overview: An Easy-to-Read Guide Outlining Best Practices for California Landlords Plus a Summary of the Eviction Process.“